Roof Cleaning Services In London

 Once you can start to see growth or discolouration from the ground the only answer is a proper roof cleaning service.

 A dirty roof not only ruins the look of your home - it can actually damage your roof, lift tiles, and attract more growth.

 Experienced roofers are essential for this kind of work, simply due to the problems of access and safety.
 They will keep the cost of cleaning your roof tiles to a minimum.

-You'll usually notice stains and patches, that begin to grow.
-Unless you have a wood shingle roof there is no danger of rotting tiles, but moss holds water and provides a chance for it to get past tiles.
+You'll usually notice stains and patches that begin to grow.
+Unless you have a wood shingle roof, there is no danger of rotting tiles, but moss holds water and provides a chance for it to get past tiles.
 The tiles themselves can start to lift.

-Removing these growths will make the roof look better - often returning the colour almost to new.
-Most importantly it will enable the roof to do its job of keeping the water out.
+Removing these growths will make the roof look better, often returning the colour to almost new.
+Most importantly, it will enable the roof to do its job of keeping the water out.

 Cleaning moss with a wire brush helps to get rid of roots once the main growths have been removed.
 The wrong detergents or chemical solutions should be avoided as they can weaken wooden shingles and the battens holding traditional tiles.

 Effective cleaning requires some elbow grease and tools to get into the crevices.

 After your roof is cleaned, a light spray of algaecide will prevent significant new growth for at least two years.